 Remember that extra-firm mattress definitely isn’t the most common choice.
 However, some sleepers — such as those who sleep on their stomach or are on the heavier side — may benefit from this firmness level.
 To make the most of your purchase, be sure to opt for models with denser foams that maintain their shape, or choose hybrids with a solid steel unit that typically feels firmer than individually wrapped coils.

-Now, IMO, among all the mattress models, the Plank by Brooklyn Bedding is a solid choice.
+In my opinion, the Plank by Brooklyn Bedding is the best extra firm mattress for its high firmness and focus on spinal alignment.
 This mattress offers the luxury of two different firmness levels thanks to its flippable design, while sleeping comfortably cool, which so many users appreciate!

 Do you know the firmness level of your current mattress?
 After reading this article, would you consider swapping it for a different one?